itsschwer/pressure-drop/README.md

 ## configurable

-> `/reload` can be used to apply changes made to the configuration file without needing to restart the game *(must be hosting a run to use)*.
+> `/reload` can be used to apply changes made to the configuration file without needing to restart the game *(must be hosting a run to use)*

 ---